viet34tqc/notebook/optimize-react.md

 Use `debounce` from lodash library

-`import {debounce} from "lodash";`
+`import {debounce} from "lodash/debouce";`

 ## Use `React Window package` to virtualize long list

 ## Avoid named imports when importing third party libraries / components

-Instead of importing like above (we will import the whole library), we should do like this
+For some packages that doesn't use ES6 module for module system, instead of importing like above (we will import the whole library), we need to use a technique called cherry-picking

 `import debounce from "lodash/debounce";`